kejohnson1231/COVID19_Machine_Learning/Proposals.md

 I hope to present my work in either a clean notebook or slides.

 Data would be organized by county.
-The features I would be interested in modeling would be things like personal income, demographics, broadband access, election results (political leanings), distance from airports, date stay-home order announced, date stay home order enforced, health-it adoption.
+The features I would be interested in modeling would be things like personal income, demographics (age, **population density**, minority-majority communities, etc.) , broadband access, election results (political leanings), distance from airports, date stay-home order announced, date stay home order enforced, health-it adoption.

 The target I am most interested in is death-rate, but also open to checking out other targets listed in high level description, especially if model is more meaningful.